swaptacular/swpt_accounts/protocol.rst

 amount : int64
    The increase in the affected account's principal which the transfer caused.
 This MUST NOT be zero.
-If it is positive (increase), the affected account is the recipient.
-If it is negative (decrease), the affected account is the sender.
+If it is a positive number (addition to the principal), the affected account is the recipient.
+If it is a negative number (subtraction from the principal), the affected account is the sender.

 committed_at : date-time
    The moment at which the transfer was committed.